-- Positive word of mouth improves.
-The Net Promoter Score (NPS), a widely used service metric, is 65 points higher for top-performing low-effort companies than for high-effort companies.
+- Positive word-of-mouth improves the Net Promoter Score (NPS), a widely used service metric.
+NPS is 65 points higher for top-performing, low-effort companies than for high-effort companies.

 - Repurchase rates increase.
 Ninety-four percent of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.

-- Costs decline.
+- Low-effort interactions result in lower costs.
+Overall, a low-effort interaction costs 37% less than a high-effort interaction.
 Low-effort experiences reduce costs by decreasing up to 40% of repeat calls, 50% of escalations and 54% of channel switching.
-Overall, a low-effort interaction costs 37% less than a high-effort interaction.

 - Employee retention rises.
-When service reps can provide better experiences to customers they feel better about their jobs, and their intent to stay increases up to 17%.
+When service reps provide better experiences to customers, they feel better about their jobs, and their intent to stay increases up to 17%.

 How to measure effort